 HHS, i.e., hyperglycemic hyperosmolar syndrome happens in those with type 2 diabetes.
 It comes without ketones but with high blood sugar.
 A person might lose consciousness or feel dehydrated.

 This condition usually occurs in those who have untreated or undiagnosed diabetes.
 Moreover, high blood sugar levels might lead to gastroparesis.
 This is a condition in which the stomach cannot empty completely.

 Diabetes elevates the risk of obtaining high blood pressure.
 This puts an additional strain on the heart.
-The high blood sugar levels contribute to fatty deposits and their formation in the blood vessel walls.
+High blood sugar levels contribute to fatty deposits and their formation in the blood vessel walls.

 As a matter of fact, the lack of flow of blood might affect one’s feet and hands and cause pain.
 This is known by the name intermittent claudication.

-A person might be unable to feel the heat and feel cold in feet because of the lack of sensation.
+A person might be unable to feel the heat and feel cold in their feet because of the lack of sensation.
 This is known by the name of peripheral neuropathy.
-It is actually a kind of diabetic neuropathy which leads to lowered sensation in the extremities.
+It is actually a kind of diabetic neuropathy that leads to lowered sensation in the extremities.

 This is dangerous since because of it, one might not notice an infection or an injury.

 Diabetes can affect the biggest organ of the body, the skin.
-The high blood glucose levels lead to a lack of moisture of the body and dehydration.
+High blood glucose levels lead to a lack of moisture in the body and dehydration.

 That can lead to cracked and dry feet.
 It is vital that people entirely dry their feet after swimming and bathing.
 Moreover, they need to pay more attention to them.